We have been growing at more than 25 per cent YoY in the past two years

 - Neeraj Vijay, Director, Chetak Enterprises

-How have high in quality but low in cost materials helped in executing landmark projects?
+How have materials that are high in quality but low in cost helped in landmark projects executed by the company?

 Quality and cost are two important facets that can never be corelated in absolute terms.
 Quality and optimum cost, coupled with timely execution, are to be synergised for landmark output.

-Your in-house structural design team works on innovative methodologies...
+You also have an in-house structural design team that works on innovative construction-friendly methodologies….

 Yes, the company has a strong team that oversees the designs being prepared under the aegis of expert consultants.
 The design stage is of utmost importance for any project as the philosophy adopted at this stage ensures timely and cost-effective completion.

-Which execution model do you prefer, and why?
+Which execution model do you prefer—EPC, PPP, HAM, BOT—and why?

-Every model provides ample opportunities to contractors and developers to deliver.
+Every model is good and provides ample opportunities to contractors and developers to deliver.
 Having said that, HAM is the most balanced model as it takes into account the interest of all stakeholders.
-It gives enough liquidity to the developer and the financial risk is shared by the government.
+It gives enough liquidity to the developer and the financial risk is shared by the Government.
 For a company with strong financials and good execution capacity, HAM brings on the table what other models cannot.

-At present, what are the painpoints in the construction sector?
+At present, what are the challenges or painpoints for companies like yours in the construction sector?